 Click here to learn more about volunteering!

 All funds to build here in Latah and Whitman Counties are raised locally by Palouse Habitat for Humanity.
 Funds come from the Palouse Habitat Surplus Sale, the annual signature fundraiser dinner and auction Beans 'n' Jeans, regular Cornerstone Donors, and other gifts.

 Habitat for Humanity International provides no funding for local home building.

 Palouse HFH receives no federal or state funding for home building.

 Habitat was started in 1976 in Americus, GA., by the late Millard Fuller and his wife, Linda.
 Millard was an Atlanta-based businessman who recognized the need for a life of meaning and discovered the integrated, affordable housing community at Koinonia Farms.
 Habitat for Humanity grew from his interactions at Koinonia.

-President Carter and his wife Rosalynn (whose home is eight miles from Americus, in Plains, GA.) have been longtime Habitat supporters and volunteers who help bring national and international attention to the organization’s home-building work.
-Each year, they lead the Jimmy and Rosalynn Carter Work Project to help build houses and raise awareness of the need for affordable housing.
+President Carter and his late wife Rosalynn (whose home is eight miles from Americus, in Plains, GA.) have been longtime Habitat supporters and volunteers who help bring national and international attention to the organization’s home-building work.
+Each year, they have led the Jimmy and Rosalynn Carter Work Project to help build houses and raise awareness of the need for affordable housing.